-Revisions to this document must be approved by the Technical Advisory Committee (TAC).
-In the following cases, after review and recommendation by TAC, revisions to this document must be approved by the ERCOT Board:

-a.
-The revisions require an ERCOT project for implementation; and

-b.
-The revisions are related to a Nodal Protocol Revision Request (NPRR), a Planning Guide Revision Request (PGRR), or a revision request requiring an ERCOT project for implementation.

-Upon approval of revisions, ERCOT shall post the revised procedure to the ERCOT website within three Business Days.

 Procedure to Incorporate a Resource Node into the Network Operations Model:

-1. At the designated time period as determined by Protocol Section 3.10, Network Operations Modeling and Telemetry, and associated ERCOT business processes, a Resource Entity must submit Resource Registration information that includes a detailed electrical one-line drawing of the generation facility.
+1. At the designated time period as determined by Section 3.10, Network Operations Modeling and Telemetry, and associated ERCOT business processes, a Resource Entity must submit Resource Registration information that includes a detailed electrical one-line drawing of the generation facility.
 The ERCOT business process indicates that the Resource Registration information will be presented to the Network Modeling Group within ERCOT.

 2. The Network Modeling Group will utilize the “Principles for Resource Node Definition” located in Appendix A to determine the Resource Node parameters.